mmrahimi/task-manager/README.md

 A lightweight task management app built with PHP and jQuery.

 > 🟡 This was my first ever PHP project, an early milestone in my coding journey.
+REBUILT OLD PROJECT

 ## 🛠️ Tech Stack
 - **Backend:** PHP (vanilla)